Mission, Organization and Accreditation

 Collection management policy

 A museum establishes a written collection management policy for several reasons.
 The policy identifies the scope of its art collection, and may establish guidelines for improving the collection.
 The policy also may contain sections covering duties and responsibilities of a collections committee, plus guidelines for accession, deaccession, documentation and storage.
 An online example of a collection management policy is the abridged version of the complete Collection Management Policy for the Tucson Museum of Art and Historic Block.
 The Museum's complete policy may be viewed here and the related acquisition procedure may be viewed here.
-Also available by online search are policies and procedures for other museums.
-Examples are .pdf files containing policies for Metropolitan Museum of Art and the Museum of Texas Tech University.
+Also see the 2011 policy adopted by by Tampa Museum of Art.
+Available by online search are further policies and procedures including those for Metropolitan Museum of Art and Museum of Texas Tech University.
 An interesting reference book is Things Great and Small: Collections Management Policies, by John Simmons, who has served as director of the University of Kansas museum studies program and surveyor for the American Association of Museums's Museum Assessment Program.

 Museums may be departments of government entities or are separately owned nonprofit institutions.
 Others may be affiliated with colleges and universities.
 The SECAC Committee to Establish Guidelines for College and University Galleries and Museums says: "College and university art galleries and museums exist in a wide variety of forms.
 They often focus exclusively on art, but also can include other disciplines such as anthropology, history and science.
 According to the American Association of Museums, over 90% of America's museums have permanent collections, while others solely mount exhibitions.
 They can be found as independent entities within the academic setting, or as a part of a department or departments."